GenieFramework/Genie.jl/README.md

 route("/bgbooks", BooksController.billgatesbooks)
 ```

 That's all!
-If you now visit `http://localhost:8000/bgbooks` you'll see Bill's Gates list of recommended books.
+If you now visit `http://localhost:8000/bgbooks` you'll see Bill Gates' list of recommended books.

 ### Adding views
 However, putting HTML into the controllers is a bad idea: that should stay in the view files.
 Let's refactor our code to use views.